- Illinois course materials

 Algorithms by Sanjoy Dasgupta, Christos Papadimitriou, and Umesh Vazirani (McGraw-Hill, 2006).
 Based on the undergraduate algorithms course at Berkeley.
 Drafts of individual chapters (0,

 Introduction to Algorithms (3rd edition) by Tom Cormen, Charles Leiserson, Ron Rivest, and Cliff Stein (MIT Press/McGraw-Hill, 2009).
 Based on algorithms classes at MIT, and thick enough to stun an ox.
 A significant fraction of this book has been transcribed into Wikipedia.

-- There are several other relevant textbooks I'd love to recommend, but not at the outrageous prices that their publishers charge.
+- There are several other algorithms and theory of computation textbooks I'd love to recommend, but not at the ridiculous prices that their publishers charge.
 Shame on you, Pearson; fuck you, Cengage.

 - For review of prerequisite material, we strongly recommend the following online resources.
 (This stuff is also covered in several dead-tree textbooks, but really, why bother?)

 - ...which (at least at the advanced levels) are really algorithm design contests where you also happen to write some code.

 We'll add more links here as we discover them.
 Suggestions are welcome!